opiy-org/asterisk-ari-php/README.md

 Out of the box you can use the `LocalAppMessageHandler` (handling event objects in a local App) or the `WebHookMessageHandler` (sending events to another API) but of course you can write your own.

-## FAQ
+## Testing

+./vendor/bin/phpunit
+sonar-scanner -Dsonar.projectKey=Arilib  -Dsonar.sources=./src -Dsonar.host.url=http://localhost:9000 -Dsonar.login=f96892641be737c31734396a9fcc567e5faf2d92 -Dsonar.php.coverage.reportPath=tests/results/code-coverage-report.xml

 ##Contact
-We are happy to help!
+ng-voice is happy to help!
 Feel free to send us a message! :)
 We'd also love to hear about your application ideas and use cases.

 - Lukas Stermann lukas@ng-voice.com

-- Rick Barenthin rick@ng-voice.com

 ##Licence
 MIT